Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 - Set up your sleep spot within the sound of running water so you'll drift off surrounded by white noise.

-Ways to fall back
+ways to fall back to sleep

 Sometimes it's a good thing that you're jolted awake from a sound sleep.